rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 24
 26

-An alternate type of Supplier, the :api:`rdkit.Chem.rdmolfiles.ForwardSDMolSupplier` can be used to read from file-like objects:
+An alternate type of Supplier, the :py:class:`rdkit.Chem.rdmolfiles.ForwardSDMolSupplier` can be used to read from file-like objects:

 >>> inf = open('data/5ht3ligs.sdf','rb')
 >>> fsuppl = Chem.ForwardSDMolSupplier(inf)